ilikescripting/ilikescripting/README.md

 # 💫 About Me:
-Final-year BSc Computer Science student graduating with First Class Honours.
+First Class Honours BSc Computer Science graduate.
 Interested in software development, web technologies, cloud computing and artificial intelligence.
 Experienced in building full-stack applications using JavaScript, React, Node.js, Python and AWS.
 Passionate about learning new technologies and developing practical solutions to real-world problems.

 ## 🌐 Socials: